-With 237 career and technical education programs – including new cyber-security, mechatronics and HVAC programs – the Macomb Intermediate School District provides students with career exploration opportunities while still in high school.
+With 235 career and technical education programs – including new cyber-security, computer programming and welding – the Macomb Intermediate School District provides students with career exploration opportunities while still in high school.

 Each year, the Macomb Career and Technical Education Administrators Association, also known as the MCTEAA, honors some of the county’s most outstanding career and technical education students during its annual MCTEAA Awards Breakfast.